 Rincón de la Vieja ("Corner of the Old Woman") is an active andesitic complex volcano in northwestern Costa Rica, Guanacaste province, approximately 23 km (14 mi) northeast of the city of Liberia.
 It erupted most recently in September 2011.

-Rincón de la Vieja stands 1,916 m (6,286 ft) above sea level and its summit is the highest point in Rincón de la Vieja Volcano National Park.
-The volcano has many fumaroles and hot springs on its slopes, indicating substantial reserves of geothermal energy.
+Rincón de la Vieja stands 1,916 m (6,286 ft) above sea level, and its summit is the highest point in Rincón de la Vieja Volcano National Park.
+The volcano has many fumaroles and hot springs on its slopes, indicating substantial geothermal energy reserves.

 Rincón de la Vieja National Park

-Various water features are major attractions at the National Park and include a freshwater lagoon, waterfalls, hot springs and boiling mud pits.
+Various water features are major attractions at the National Park, including a freshwater lagoon, waterfalls, hot springs and boiling mud pits.
 With its location and sheer size, the park allows visitors to experience both the Caribbean and Pacific sides of the Cordillera de Guanacaste.

-Located of Liberia in Guanacaste, Costa Rica, the park is split into two sections: Las Pailas and Santa María.
-The park is serviced by two ranger stations, one in the Santa Maria sector and the other in the Las Pailas sector.
+Located in Liberia in Guanacaste, Costa Rica, the park is split into two sections: Las Pailas and Santa María.
+The National Park is serviced by two ranger stations, one in the Santa Maria sector and the other in the Las Pailas sector.

 The National Park is part of the Area de Conservación Guanacaste World Heritage Site.
-Trails extend from the Santa Maria ranger station and wind through the park, passing hot springs and waterfalls along the way.
+Trails extend from the Santa Maria ranger station and wind through the park, passing hot springs and waterfalls.

 Location map of Rincón de la Vieja National Park

-Rincón de la Vieja National Park is part of the Talamanca Montane forests ecoregion.
-Tropical forests, including sections of montane and dwarf cloud forest, span the park's base, providing safe haven for a host of flora and fauna.
+Rincón de la Vieja National Park is part of the Talamancan montane forests ecoregion.
+Tropical forests, including sections of montane and dwarf cloud forest, span the park's base, providing a haven for a host of flora and fauna.

-Exotic and rare flora and fauna find refuge here including kinkajous, pumas, a variety of monkeys, sloths, tapirs and jaguars.
+Exotic and rare flora and fauna find refuge here, including kinkajous, pumas, monkeys, sloths, tapirs and jaguars.

-The west side of the park on the slope of the volcano that fronts the Pacific Ocean is arider than the eastern Caribbean-facing side, which means that it has a dry season from February through April.
+The park's west side, on the slope of the volcano that fronts the Pacific Ocean, is arider than the eastern Caribbean-facing side, meaning it has a dry season from February through April.

-The east side of the park is exposed to Atlantic trade winds, bringing a large amount of rainfall, covering the mountainside with lush vegetation.
-There is no distinct dry season on the east side of the park.
+The park's east side is exposed to Atlantic trade winds, bringing much rainfall and covering the mountainside with lush vegetation.
+As a result, there is no distinct dry season on the park's east side.